 5. Focus Only on One Result

-On a scale of 1 – 10, how much do you agree to the fact that things can get a bit messy and ugly if you try to accomplish many things at once?
+On a scale of 1 – 10, how much do you agree with the fact that things can get a bit messy and ugly if you try to accomplish many things at once?

 If you’re somewhere between the 2 – 6 range, you definitely need to rethink.
 But if you’re above 7, great!
 Trying to do too many things at once is never going to yield good results.
 And the same applies to eCommerce email marketing as well!